swapnali-34/QA-Portfolio/README.md

 ## Career Objective

-I am seeking an opportunity as a QA Analyst / Manual QA Tester where I can apply my knowledge of manual testing, test design, defect reporting, SQL, database validation and API Testing while continuing to grow as a software quality professional.
+I am seeking an opportunity as a QA Analyst / Manual QA Tester where I can apply my knowledge of manual testing, test design, defect reporting, SQL, database validation, API Testing, and automation while continuing to grow as a software quality professional.

 I am particularly interested in opportunities where I can contribute to **quality-focused testing, learn from experienced QA professionals, and gradually expand into test automation**.